brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

    accordingly.
-2. **Max out desired Tasks**: Set the number of desired Tasks in your ECS Service to a number *much* higher than the number of EC2 Instances in your Cluster, so Auto Scaling adds more EC2 Instances, the ECS Scheduler will automatically fill that extra capacity with running Tasks.
+2. **Max out desired Tasks**: Set the number of desired Tasks in your ECS Service to a number *much* higher than the number of EC2 Instances in your Cluster, so if Auto Scaling adds more EC2 Instances, the ECS Scheduler will automatically fill that extra capacity with running Tasks.

 The problem with both of these workarounds, besides the fact that they require